cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The permutation cipher now also can be applied to hex files.

-- The educational program/game "Number Shark" (in version 1.1.6 xxx) was corrected a little bit and the online help was enhanced.
+- The educational program/game "Number Shark" (in version 1.2) was corrected and the online help was updated and enhanced.
+  For calculating an optimal solution a backtracking algorithm was added which amends the previous slow brute-force algorithm.

+  Showing the optional solutions:
+  - Until now optimal results could be shown in two ways:
+    - Until n=158 they have been stored.
+    - For any number they could be calculated in a very slow brute-force algorithm.
+  - Now they can be calculated much faster using a back-tracking algorithm (39 numbers within around 1 minute; 40 numbers within around 5 minutes).
+  - Even much faster are heuristic algorithms, like the ones implmented in JCT.
+They normally don't find an optimal result, but a very good one.
+  - If the Number Shark calculates optional results, which can last very long, then it now can restart using old precalulations.

 - If the result in the dialog primality testing says, that the given number is NOT prime, then you can directly (via a new button) call the